+111111 210 milit i i occuui (

 Semester Information

 Credit Hours: 2 Contact Hours: 2

 Class Hours: 2 Lab Hours: Clinical Hours:

-Course Information
+• Course Information ·

-Emphasis is placed on patient set-up, scan parameters, methods of da d pelvic systems with MRI imaging. ata acquisition, and contrast tion, students should be able to

-administration with each of these types of procedures.
+This course introduces scan procedures for neck, chest, abdomen, and pelvic systems with MRI imaging.
+Emphasis is placed on patient set-up, scan parameters, methods of data acquisition, and contrast administration with each of these types of procedures.
 Upon completion, students should be able to demonstrate all aspects of MR imaging to successfully scan the chest, abdomen, and pelvic systems.